hoytpr/Lacto_genome/metadata.md

 ### The scripting and assembly

-The Lactococcus genome and plasmid reads were separated and independently re-asembled and mapped to referece sequeces (except for Plasmid1ab).
+The Lactococcus genome and plasmid reads were separated and independently re-assembled and mapped to referece sequences (except for Plasmid1ab).

 The script used for these processes was **[lactoscript-only.sh](/files/lactoscript-only.sh)**.